adisawant2005/Monopoly-Bank-WebApp-Local/README.md

 https://github.com/user-attachments/assets/0a9f7a8e-ec5d-4349-958e-c0a00bcfe844

 ## Project Details
-This is a simple React.js project
+This is a simple React.js project using tailwind CSS